 Crunchy, fresh and packed full of veggies, this rainbow salad makes a fabulous side dish or healthy, protein-rich, vegan lunch!

 Sometimes my body literally craves high vibrational, healthy, crunchy, fresh food; and I just feel like a BIG rainbow salad.
 I love the versatility of garden salads - add raw or roasted veggies, beans, quinoa, lentils, dairy-free cheese, tofu, a sprinkle of nuts or seeds, and a tasty dairy-free salad dressing.
 Presto you've got a nourishing, high protein, low carb side dish or light meal to feed your family.

 Why this Rainbow Salad Works

 - Quick and Easy - a great nourishing lunch or side dish for dinner depending on the add-ons that can be ready in 10 minutes.
 Easy to take for lunch - stick the salad in a jar for a convenient grab and go lunch.

-- Adaptable - choose a variety of colors and textures, add in leftover baked veggies, beans, tofu or tempeh for an easy protein-rich meal.
+- Adaptable - choose a variety of colors and textures, add in leftover baked veggies, beans, marinated tofu or tempeh for an easy protein-rich meal.

 - Customizable - add a zesty, creamy, spicy, sweet or cheesy dairy free salad dressing each day of the week.
 Switch the beans and toppings to create a different salad every day.

 Salad Dressing (dairy-free)

 More than five years ago, I gave up buying commercial salad dressings.
 I mean let's be real, they take up a lot of real estate on the fridge door (especially when you've got six, half used bottles hanging around!).
 They can be expensive (for the same reason), and they usually aren't super healthy.
 Plus homemade salad dressing is a cinch to make so making my own seemed like a no brainer.

 Maple Dijon Vinaigrette takes 3 minutes to make!
 It's creamy and tangy made with Dijon mustard, maple syrup, and lemon juice.
 It's an oil-free, gluten-free and dairy-free vegan salad dressing.
 This is a family favorite.